A Case of Lumbar Spondylodiscitis and Psoas Abscess Caused by Candida albicans

 Abstract

-Bone and joint infections caused by candidiasis are rare.
-The simultaneous occurrence of lumbar spondylodiscitis and psoas abscess is an exceptionally uncommon clinical condition.
-While Candida albicans remains the most common causative agent, recent reports have indicated a rising incidence of non-albicans Candida species.
-In this report, we present a case of lumbar spondylodiscitis and psoas abscess associated with Candida albicans candidemia.
+Bone and joint infections due to candidiasis are rare.
+The simultaneous occurrence of lumbar spondylodiscitis and psoas abscess is rare.
+Furthermore, although Candida albicans remains the most common causative agent, recent reports have indicated a rise in non-albicans Candida species.
+In this report, we have presented a case of lumbar spondylodiscitis and psoas abscess that was associated with C. albicans-induced candidemia.

 Keywords: